celery/celery/docs/configuration.rst

 worker_task_log_format
 ~~~~~~~~~~~~~~~~~~~~~~

 The format to use for log messages logged in tasks.
-Can be overridden using
-the :option:`--loglevel` option to :mod:`~celery.bin.worker`.

 Default is::